RangerMauve/hyper-sdk/README.md

   - `persist: true`: Whether the data should be persisted to storage.
 Set to false to create in-memory archives
   - `secretKey`: A secret key for granting write access.
 This can be useful when restoring backups.
 	- `discoveryKey`: Optionally specify which discovery key you'd like to use for finding peers for this archive.
 	- `lookup: true`: Specify whether you wish to lookup peers for this archive.
+Set `false` along with `announce` to avoid advertising
 	- `announce: true`: Specify whether you wish to advertise yourself as having the archive.

 The rest of the Hyperdrive docs were taken from the [Hyperdrive README](https://github.com/mafintosh/hyperdrive/blob/v9/README.md).
 Note that we're wrapping over the APIs with [Hyperdrive-Promise](https://github.com/geut/hyperdrive-promise) so any callback methods can be `await`ed instead.